Main Menu

 System 1: Enemy Wave Escalation

 • Wave 4 (Climax): Peak speed, minimal error margin.
-Purpose is to force resource dumping or perfect stealth.

-System 2: Diegetic Health & HUD
+System 2: Diegetic Health ("Lives as Papers")

-• Concept: The 3 paper icons in the UI represent the player's 3 lives.
+• Mechanic: The 3 paper icons represent 3 lives.
+The circular gauge tracks immediate stamina/health.

 System 3: Inner Thoughts (Navigation)

-Inner Thoughts Mechanic Gameplay
+Inner Thoughts 3D Text

 Design Pivot: Fear Lockdown